GoogleCloudPlatform/flink-on-k8s-operator/docs/developer_guide.md

 make test
 ```

-## Build and push the docker image
+## Build and push the operator image

 Build a Docker image for the Flink Operator and then push it to an image
 registry with